webstorm-tech/workflows/README.md

     testCategory: ''

     # The file name, including extension, of the project to execute tests for.
 Ex. `MyWebProject.Tests.proj`
+    # If omitted, no tests will be run.
+    # Default: ''
-    # Required: yes
+    # Required: no
     unitTestProjectFile: ''

     # The folder path that contains the project to run tests for.
 Ex. `./src/MyWebProject.Tests`
+    # If omitted, no tests will be run.
+    # Default: ''
-    # Required: yes
+    # Required: no
     unitTestProjectFolder: ''

+    # A boolean value indicating if the code coverage results should be sent to Codecov.
+Defaults to `false`.
+    # Default: false
+    # Required: no
+    sendToCodecov: false

-    # The file name, including extension, of the web project that will be published.
-Ex. `MyWebProject.proj`
+    # The file name, including extension, of the project that will be published.
+Ex. `MyWebProject.csproj`
     # Required: yes
-    webProjectFile: ''
+    publishProjectFile: ''

-    # The folder path that contains the web project that will be published.
+    # The folder path that contains the project that will be published.
 Ex. `./src/MyWebProject`
-    webProjectFolder: ''
+    publishProjectFolder: ''

   # This is required as the workflow needs access to the `CODECOV_TOKEN` secret
   # Which is needed to publish code coverate results to Codecov
-  secrets: inherit
+  secrets:
+    CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }}
 ```

 ## Build Container Workflow